 Informal business structures do not offer taxation benefits or personal liability protection.
 There are two main types of informal business structures:

 Sole proprietorship.
 A business owned by an individual that isn't formally organized.
-A sole proprietor files taxes under his or her own name and is personally iable for any actions taken against the business.
+A sole proprietor files taxes under his or her own name and is personally liable for any actions taken against the business.

-General partnerhship.
+General partnership.
 A business owned by more than one individual that isn't formally organized.
 A general partnership files taxes under the partners' names and the partners are liable for any actions taken against the business.

 Informal business structures like sole proprietorships and general partnerships are best for businesses with the following characteristics: